aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emlx-to-bmp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMLX to BMP?</h2>

+EMLX is an email file format used by Apple Mail, while BMP is a bitmap image format.
+Converting EMLX to BMP can be useful for a variety of reasons, such as when a user wants to save an email as an image or when an application needs to display an email as an image.

-For a Python developer, who is trying to add a EMLX to BMP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word BMP format.
+<h2>How Aspose.Total Helps for EMLX to BMP Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to automate the conversion process from EMLX to BMP.
+This conversion process is a two step process.
+Firstly, the EMLX file is loaded and rendered into HTML via Aspose.Email for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word BMP format.
+This process is easy to use and can be automated using Python.

 {{% /blocks/products/pf/feature-page-summary %}}